Rex Express lovo

 Kalimna West, Victoria

 A part of the Gunaikurnai Land and Waters Aboriginal Corporation, the Bush Café is one of the best Indigenous restaurants in Australia.
 It combines healthy food and inspiring art into a tasteful and educational culinary experience.
-The breakfast and lunch café run by Chef Kevin Murray – a Gunaikurnai man with over 25 years of culinary expertise – allows you to walk through the attached Aboriginal art gallery after dining.
-The restaurant opens employment and skill opportunities for Gunaikurnai people while offering great coffee and numerous dishes and pastries.
+The breakfast and lunch café is run by Chef Kevin Murray – a Gunaikurnai man with over 25 years of culinary expertise – and provides access to the attached Aboriginal art gallery after dining.
+The restaurant offers employment and skill opportunities for Gunaikurnai people, who help to craft great coffee, dishes and pastries.
 Some standouts include the kangaroo kebabs with bush tomato chutney and chicken skewers with Kakadu chilli plum sauce.

 Couple dines on balcony at Restaurant Kawul, an Indigenous restaurant in Australia.